NarrowSight/NarrowSight-Server/README.md

 # NarrowSight-Server
-NarrowSight Server Component.
-Server for all the Wevices!
+Server component for NarrowSight.
+Servers the API and stores all things related with NarrowSight.